usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

   "level": "info",
   "msg": "RequestHeaders: GET /api/pet/1, validation errors: [Error: API Key api_key not found in header, Reason: API Key not found in http header for security scheme 'apiKey' with type 'header', Line: 331, Column: 11]", "time": "2024-11-08T10:00:52Z"
 }
+{
+  "level": "info",
+  "msg": "RequestHeaders: GET /api/pet/waapcat1, validation errors: [Error: Path parameter 'petId' is not a valid number, Reason: The path parameter 'petId' is defined as being a number, however the value 'aapcat1' is not a valid number, Line: 301, Column: 13]", "time": "2024-11-15T13:45:15Z"
+}
 ```